Skip to content

 • The ARO digital badge may be displayed on LinkedIn, email signatures, and your organisation's website.

-• Do not use the designation to imply specialist regulatory authority or chartered status — ARO is a foundation credential.
+• Do not use the designation to imply specialist regulatory authority or chartered status — ARO is the foundation credential.

 • If your certification lapses, remove the post-nominal until you have completed reinstatement.